imprisonedmind/homebrew-skuld/README.md

 - The formula depends on Homebrew `python` and wraps `python3 -m skuld.cli`.
 - The CLI requires a per‑repo mapping before `sync`:
   - In each repo you want to sync: `skuld add`

+Linux users
+- Prefer the npm package instead of this tap: `npm install -g skuld-cli`.
+- The npm package provides the same `skuld` command and uses a Node shim to run Python.

 Linux install (npm)
 - Pre-reqs: Node.js/npm and Python 3 installed on your system.